-Communication is so much more than what is said.
-Something in the realm of 90 percent of interpersonal communication is non-verbal.
+Communication involves so much more than just words.
+Something in the realm of 90 percent of interpersonal communication is nonverbal.
 When communicating with donors through emails, letters, or newsletters, an entirely mechanical form of communication, you’re losing a whopping 90 percent of your capacity to connect with your donors, right?
 Wrong.

 You’ve got a great letter written.
 Fantastic.
-But not everything that you say is in what you say – in many ways, the medium is the message.
-Indulge me in a thought experiment: We judge people every day based purely on their appearance.
-That’s why you follow the police officer’s directions during a parade or rally.
-The police officer doesn’t shout that he’s the “Police!”
-His appearance conveys the message that he is indeed an officer and has authority.
-It’s the same reason Colgate slaps a lab coat on some shmuck and tells you that 4 out of 5 dentists recommend their revolutionary toothpaste that injects the fluoride directly into the gum.
-The lab coat tells you “I’m a scientist who wanted to work on mapping the human genome but ended up shilling for the dental industry”.
+But not everything that you say is in what you say—in many ways, the medium is the message.
+Think about it this way: We judge people every day based purely on their appearance.
+That’s why you follow a police officer’s directions during a parade or rally.
+The officer doesn’t shout that he’s the “Police!”; his uniform does it for him.
+It’s the same reason Colgate slaps a lab coat on some shmuck and tells you that four out of five dentists recommend their revolutionary toothpaste that injects fluoride directly into your gums.
+The lab coat tells you, “I’m a scientist who wanted to work on mapping the human genome but ended up shilling for the dental industry.”
 Or, you know, something like that.
 The point is that we respond to signals in messaging.

-Back to my broader point: how a message comes to us is as important as what message comes to us.
-So while what you’re saying may be great, let’s make sure your methods aren’t robbing your returns.
-Here are 4 key elements to separate your wheat from the competition’s chaff when communicating with donors:
+Back to my broader point: How a message comes to us is as important as what that message is.
+So, while what you’re saying may be great, let’s make sure your methods aren’t robbing your returns.
+Here are four key elements to separate your wheat from the competition’s chaff when communicating with donors:

 This is the first thing your donor will see when you send a letter.
 In the nonprofit world, we never truly know if an envelope gets opened.
 We only know if a donor responds.
 But that response is predicated on a chain reaction of events that is nipped in the bud if the carrier envelope drives them off.

 - Don’t send windowed envelopes.
-It’s cheaper, yes.
-But windowed envelopes are used for city water bills and by the IRS, not exactly the kind of company you want to associate with.
+Yes, they're cheaper, but windowed envelopes are used for city water bills and by the IRS (not exactly what you want coming to mind when your donor sees your letter).

-- But for envelopes, bigger is better.
-The larger 6x9 or 9x12 envelopes perform better than the standard #10 envelope everyone sends.
+- For envelopes, bigger is better.
+6x9 or 9x12 envelopes perform better than the standard #10 envelope everyone sends.
 Why?
-Bigger will capture the attention and stand out in a positive, non-clownish, way.
+Bigger captures the attention and stands out in a positive, non-clownish way.

-In the trade, what we call the “Mystery Manila” is a classic, well-performing carrier envelope that routinely performs better than other versions.
-Forget the statistics though, think to yourself, when is the last time you didn’t open a manila envelope you got in the mail?
-Donors live busy lives, and like everyone, they look for areas to cull excess wasted time.
-Don’t give them any reasons to lump your letter in with everyone else’s.
+In the trade, the “Mystery Manila” is a classic carrier envelope that routinely performs better than other versions.
+Forget the statistics, though, and ask yourself, when is the last time you didn’t open a manila envelope you got in the mail?
+Donors live busy lives, and, like all of us, they look for areas to cull wasted time.
+Don’t give them any reason to lump your letter in with everyone else’s.

-Takeaway: A classy envelope communicates that you’re not with the pack.
+Takeaway: A classy envelope communicates that you’re a cut above the rest.
 Don’t treat your donors like just another donor and they won’t treat you like just another nonprofit.

-That nonprofit postage is definitely cheaper than mailing first class, but should you do it?
-If you can reasonably afford first-class postage, you should consider it as its response rates are noticeably higher as are average first gifts.
+Nonprofit postage is cheaper than mailing first class, but should you use it?
+If you can reasonably afford first-class postage, you should consider it as its response rates are noticeably higher, as are average first gifts.

-If you can’t afford first-class postage for every donor, then prioritize and work your way down.
-Start with board members and donor club members, and then donors who give $1,000 or more.
-As your mailing budget grows, increase those who get first class postage.
-I can spin theories till the cows come home as to why people respond better to first-class mail, but they do and though it’s not for every situation, it’s a great tool to have in your belt.
+If you can’t afford first-class postage for every donor, prioritize.
+Start with board members and donor club members, then donors who give $1,000 or more.
+As your mailing budget grows, increase the number of donors who get first-class postage.

-Takeaway: A first-class stamp communicates that you value a donor relationship enough to treat them like a normal person you’d mail, not some name on a bulk mailing list.
+Takeaway: A first-class stamp communicates that you value a donor relationship enough to treat them like someone you'd send a personal letter, not a name on a bulk mailing list.

-Personalized letters also overwhelmingly outperform the competition.
-Build a donor database that allows you to address your donors like normal humans.
-Don’t be that guy that goes around slapping people on the back while calling them “pal” and “buddy” because you’re too busy to remember a simple name, put it to a face, and build even the most basic of relationships.
-The message that conveys is: “You’re not worth my time, Chum”.
+Personalized letters overwhelmingly outperform the competition.
+Build a donor database that allows you to address your donors by name.
+Don’t be that guy who goes around slapping people on the back while calling them “pal” and “buddy”—the message that conveys is: “You’re not worth my time, Chum.”

 I know it sounds ridiculous.
-I just said donors are busy and that’s true.
-But at the end of the day so much of my client’s caterwauling about page length comes down to this “Our donors don’t want to hear from us” or “We don’t want to bother them.”
+I just said donors are busy, and that’s true.
+But at the end of the day so much of my client’s caterwauling about page length is along the lines of “Our donors don’t want to hear from us” or “We don’t want to bother them.”
 That’s a deadly mindset.
-Your donors are donors because they appreciate what you do.
-What’s more, they not only appreciate what you do, they go to work every day and give you their hard earned money to champion your cause.
+Your donors give to you because they appreciate what you do.
+What’s more, they go to work every day and give you their hard-earned money to champion your cause.

 Takeaway: Your donors want you to succeed, and they want to be a part of that success!
-Send them a letter that shows you have something to say, and that gives the impression they are worth more than a glorified tweet.
+Send them a letter that shows them what their generosity is enabling you to accomplish.

 About the Author